deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 | 2    | { q<sub>2</sub>, q<sub>6</sub> } | a<b><u>b</u></b>b | { q<sub>3</sub>, q<sub>7</sub> } |
 | 3    | { q<sub>3</sub>, q<sub>7</sub> } | ab<b><u>b</u></b> | { q<sub>9</sub> }                |

 We check if any state in the set of states that we end up with is an accepting state and if so - the string is recognized by the NFA.
-In the above case the final set contains only _q<sub>9</sub>_ which is an accepting state.
+In the above case, the final set contains only _q<sub>9</sub>_ which is an accepting state.

 #### Dealing with &epsilon;-transitions
 As mentioned above, Thompson's construction has two types of states.
 Ones with &epsilon;-transitions and ones with a transition on a symbol.
 So each time we end up in a state with &epsilon;-transition(s) we simply follow through to the next state(s) until we end up in one that has a transition on a symbol and insert it to the set of next states.
 This is obvious on step 3 from the example above - on _q<sub>7</sub>_ we read **'b'** and proceed to _q<sub>8</sub>_ which is an epsilon transition state.
 We follow the &epsilon;-transition and reach _q<sub>9</sub>_ which has no &epsilon;-transitions so we add it to the list of next states.
 This is a recursive procedure.